 Can a power surge damage a TV?

-Often times, if there is a lightning storm nearby the power will cut out and then return in a few moments.
-However, in some cases, TV doesn't turn back on.
-Electrical surges have the capability to overload and short out the electrical equipment in a home, significantly degrading the life of the equipment.
+Yes, electrical surges have the capacity to overload and short out any electrical equipment in a home, significantly degrading the life of the equipment.
 Anything that is plugged into a wall can be affected by electrical surges.

 Surge Protection FilesDownload our documentations below, containing everything you need to know about Surge Protection and the 18th Edition